 where $C_{\xi}(\eta)$ is another deep neural network with model parameter $\xi$.

 We recall the advantage of this parameterization of the 0D flow model using neural networks.
-While only scalars parameters are calibrated in conventional 0D models, our physics-based PNODE framework uses deep neural networks that are optimized automatically based on arbitrary loss functions.
+While only scalar parameters are calibrated in conventional 0D models, our physics-based PNODE framework uses deep neural networks that are optimized automatically based on arbitrary loss functions.
 Additionally, deep neural networks have been shown as a powerful tool for learning complex and nonlinear chemical reactions in combustion studies\cite{christo1996integrated, christo1996artificial}.
 The temperature $T(i,j)$ and the mass fraction of oxygen $Y_{\ce{O2}}(i,j)$ over time are used to compute the mean squared error as our loss function.
 That is, our loss function is defined as

 where $\alpha$ is a hyper-parameter that determines the weighted mean squared errors of the temperature and mass fraction of oxygen, $T(i,j)$ and $Y_{\ce{O2}}(i,j)$ are the predictions of the temperature and mass fraction of oxygen, respectively, at observation time $t_j$ for sample $i$.
-Note that since only a 1 step chemical mechanism (which is described in \cref{sec:setup}) is used in our 0D flow model and high-fidelity simulations, it is sufficient to minimize over the mass fraction of oxygen in the loss function.
+Note that since only a 1 step chemical mechanism (which is described in \cref{sec:setup}) is used in our 0D flow model and high-fidelity simulations, it is sufficient to minimize the mean squared error for the mass fraction of oxygen in the loss function.

-The gradient of the loss function $L$ with respect to the weights $\theta$ are computed via automatic differentiation using ADCME \cite{xu2020adcme}.
+The gradient of the loss function $L$ with respect to the weights $\theta$ are computed via automatic differentiation using Automatic Differentiation Library for Computational and Mathematical Engineering (ADCME) \cite{xu2020adcme}, which is designed specifically for high-performance computing and inverse modeling in scientific computing.
 In our physics-based PNODE, we use a Runge-Kutta fourth-order method to perform numerical integration.
 We use L-BFGS-B as the optimizer for the weights of the neural networks in ADCME.
 The overall optimization pipeline is illustrated in \cref{fig:optimization}.